synthetic-methods/xtal/README.md

 As a header-only library, the accompanying `*.cc` are there only for testing and are ommitted from the published package.

 NOTE: When browsing/editing `include`, it can be useful to toggle the visibility of the `all.*`, `any.*`, and `*.cc` files.
-For example, this can be accomplished in VSCode with the plug-ins [Toggle Excluded Files](https://marketplace.visualstudio.com/items?itemName=amodio.toggle-excluded-files) and [Open Related Files](https://marketplace.visualstudio.com/items?itemName=bryanthomaschen.open-related-file).
+This can be accomplished in VSCode with the plug-ins [Toggle Excluded Files](https://marketplace.visualstudio.com/items?itemName=amodio.toggle-excluded-files) and [Open Related Files](https://marketplace.visualstudio.com/items?itemName=bryanthomaschen.open-related-file).

 ## Macros